University, Post-18 and Careers Information

 From year 12 students start to plan what they wish to do thanks to personalised discussions with their teachers, their Tutors and the Head of Sixth Form.
 They have help in deciding on the path they wish to choose, whether it be to continue their studies at University, to apply for an apprenticeship or to go to into paid work.

-All students are welcome to book further one-to-one and seek university, post-18 and careers advice from our two dedicated CEIAG staff members, Mr Egan (Careers Manager) and Mr Butler (Work Experience Co-Ordinator/UCAS), by emailing email@example.com or visiting them in their offices located in the Sixth Form block.
+All students are welcome to book further one-to-one appointments to seek university, post-18 and careers advice from our two dedicated CEIAG staff members, Mr Egan (Careers Guidance Manager) and Mr Butler (Work Experience Co-Ordinator/UCAS), by emailing email@example.com or visiting them in their offices located in the Sixth Form block.